alipzsh/knowledge-base/bug_bounty.md

 a -> b -> c -> postmessage

-determining the most effective typs of attack, based on where you reached (e.g reflection(XSS, SSTI), URL(SSRF), uploader (XSS, RCE), postmessage, ID(IDOR))
+Determining the most effective types of attack, based on where you reached (e.g reflection(XSS, SSTI), URL(SSRF), uploader (XSS, RCE), postmessage, ID(IDOR))

-testing things on their appropriate vulnerabilities.
+Testing things on their appropriate vulnerabilities.

 # vulnerability analysis